Rockets hit neighbourhood near Kabul airport amid US pullout | Law-Order

 Rockets hit neighbourhood near Kabul airport amid US pullout

-Witnesses say rockets have struck a neighborhood near Kabul's international airport amid the ongoing US withdrawal from Afghanistan.
-A US drone strike blew up a vehicle carrying multiple suicide bombers from Afghanistan's Islamic State affiliate on Sunday before they could attack the ongoing military evacuation at Kabul's international airport, American officials said.
+Rockets struck a neighborhood near Kabul's international airport on Monday amid the ongoing US withdrawal from Afghanistan.
+On Sunday, a U.S. drone strike blew up a vehicle carrying multiple suicide bombers from Afghanistan's Islamic State affiliate on Sunday before they could attack the ongoing military evacuation at Kabul's international airport, American officials said.

 - Country: